hakavlad/tird/README.md

 $ pip install tird
 ```

-### Building and installing the package on `deb`-based Linux distros
+### Building and Installing the Package on Debian-based Linux Distros

-It's easy to build a `deb` package for Debian and Ubuntu-based distros with the latest git snapshot.
+It's easy to build a deb package for Debian and Ubuntu-based distros with the latest git snapshot.

-Install the build dependencies:
+1. Install the build dependencies:

 ```bash
 $ sudo apt install make fakeroot
 ```

-Clone the repo (if `git` is already installed) and enter the directory:
+2. Clone the repository (if `git` is already installed) and enter the directory:

 ```bash
 $ git clone https://github.com/hakavlad/tird.git && cd tird
 ```

-Build the package:
+3. Build the package:

 ```bash
 $ make build-deb
 ```

-Install or reinstall the package:
+4. Install or reinstall the package:

 ```bash
 $ sudo make install-deb
 ```

-### Standalone executables
+### Standalone Executables

 Standalone executables (made with [PyInstaller](https://pyinstaller.org/en/stable/)) are also available (see [Releases](https://github.com/hakavlad/tird/releases)) for MS Windows and Linux amd64.

-> \[!WARNING]
-> Use them only if you're brave enough!
+Use at your own risk.

 ![tird.exe](https://i.imgur.com/hjnarbH.png)